helenzhou6/digit-classifier/README.md

 - Add your project to GitHub.
 - Make sure to include a README with a link to the live application.
 - Share the link to your GitHub repository with us via the application form.

+## Resources
+- Tutorial used to learn Machine learning on pytorch: # Tutorial to learn pytorch adapted from https://www.learnpytorch.io/03_pytorch_computer_vision/